All Locations > Arizona > Northern Arizona > Sedona Area > West Sedona > Dry Creek Road… > Boynton Canyon > Nirvana Buttress

 |Admins:||Greg Opland, Luke Bertelsen, JJ Schlick|

 DescriptionNirvana is a new multipitch route that climbs the edge of a prominent fin/buttress to an outstanding position high above Boynton Canyon.
+Though not overly long, it is fairly sustained at the .7/.8 grade.
 All pitches are clean, with notably good rock quality for the area.
-Those who enjoy vortex tunnels, solid laybacking and airy slab climbing will delight in this journey.
+Those who enjoy vortex tunnels, power laybacking and airy slab climbing will delight in this journey.

-The first ascent was done ground-up with a hand-drill (no hooks), placing only four of the protection bolts present today (not counting anchor stations).
-For the enjoyment of future generations, an appropriate amount of bolts were added retroactively.
+The first ascent was done ground-up with a hand-drill (no hooks), placing only four of the protection bolts present today, not counting anchor stations.
+The rest of the bolts were added retroactively for the safe enjoyment of future generations.

 Approach (45-60 minutes): Follow directions to Mystery Spire.
 From the notch/gully just north of Mystery Spire, hike 10-15 minutes northward along a broad slickrock shelf, keeping tucked up against the cliffs where possible, crossing a deep jungle gully, and eventually coming to the toe of the buttress.
 There is a faint trail for all of this; pay special attention to it when crossing the jungle gully.
 The buttress is identified by a large vegetated ledge 100 feet up - the Junipine Ledge.
 The climb starts there; the first pitch is the right-facing corner above.